5 Ways to Use Your Restaurant Capital

 1. Investment Projects

 An investment project is a great way to put money back into your restaurant in a meaningful way.
-You can build additional revenue centers, increase the number of guests on a given night, and ultimately make more money for the business.
+You can build additional revenue centers, increase the number of guests on a given day, and ultimately make more money for the business.

-Starting a catering business is a great way to market your business and the food you’re cooking up.
+For example, starting a catering business is a great way to market your business and the food you’re cooking up.
 Through a catered event, you not only hit a potential new customer base, but the costs are minimal with a ton of potential net revenue.

-Does your restaurant have a great brand that customers flock to?
+If catering isn’t for you, does your restaurant have a great brand that customers flock to?
 Then perhaps it’s time to increase brand awareness to new markets.
 Opening a new location is one option, but if you think your brand has growing power, the best way to expand quickly is to franchise.
 Setting up clear guidelines and a strong company message will allow your franchisees to follow in your footsteps and develop your brand to the next level.

-- Build a patio for additional seating and traffic every night
+Build a patio for additional seating and traffic every night

-- Open a popup restaurant
+Open a pop-up restaurant

 2. Marketing Projects

 Adding new customers and retaining the ones you have is essential for a restaurant to remain profitable.
 You don’t want customers forgetting about that great meal they had, or the awesome ambiance you’ve created.
-Building an engaging and diverse marketing strategy is a great place to put your additional working capital.
+Building an engaging and diverse marketing strategy is a great place to put your additional capital.

 We’ve talked about building a great marketing strategy before, and one of the best ways that you can get your restaurant in front of potential customers is a strategic advertisement on Google.
 All it takes is to fill out Google’s My Business Form and then place a bid for ad placement on the search engine.
-The next time someone searches “where to get lunch near me,” your restaurant will come up first and not that pesky rival restaurant down the street.
+The next time someone searches “where to get lunch near me,” your restaurant will come up first and not that rival restaurant down the street.

 A more traditional marketing strategy is to sponsor a team or event.
-This will increase brand penetration in your local market as well as offer quite a bit of upside in ROI.
+This will increase brand penetration in your local market as well as offering quite a bit of upside in ROI.
 On top of that, you’re giving back to your surrounding community.

-- Generate brand focused merchandise
+Generate brand focused merchandise

-- Bid for ad placement on Google Adwords
+Bid for ad placement on Google Adwords

 3. Reactive Projects